iammortimer/TN-BTC-Gateway/README.md

-# TN <-> ETH Platform Gateway Framework
+# TN <-> BTC Platform Gateway Framework

 Inspired by Hawky's Waves-ERC20 Gateway: https://github.com/PyWaves/Waves-ERC20-Gateway
 But rewritten to be published under FOSS license.

-This framework allows to easily establish a gateway between any ETH chain and the TN Platform.
+This framework allows to easily establish a gateway between any BTC chain and the TN Platform.
 ## Installation
 Clone this repository and edit the config.json file according to your needs.
 Install the following dependencies: